frictionlessdata/website/site/blog/2019-05-20-used-and-useful-data/README.md

 ---
 title: Used and useful data
 date: 2019-05-20
-tags: ["Data Package Creator", "goodtables.io", "Command-line"]
+tags: ["Data Package Creator", "goodtables.io", "Command-line", "field-guide"]
 category:
 image: /img/blog/used.png
 description: Concerned that your data is just not being used?
 We've got some great tips, and best practices to improve the uptake in your data use